 - A: 1.
-The election of ten nominees to serve on our Board of Directors; - 2.
-An advisory vote to approve the compensation of our named executive officers; and - 3.
-The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2016.
+The election of ten nominees named in this proxy statement to serve on our Board of Directors; - 2.
+An advisory vote to approve the compensation of our named executive officers; - 3.
+The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2019.